Active Ingredients 101

 The Bottom Line

-• Just like with food, some skincare ingredients are “super actives” — multitaskers that can target a variety of concerns at once.
+• Just like with food, some skincare ingredients can be qualified as “super actives” — multitaskers that can target a variety of concerns at once.

 • If you have sensitive skin, always patch test when introducing a new active.